• Skip to primary navigation

 How To Make Scandinavian Embroidered Hearts Decorations

-It sometimes feels a bit flat in January once all the Christmas decorations have been put away.
-To perk me up, I start crafting for Valentine’s day, by decorating my home with lots of hearts.
+It sometimes feels flat in January once all the Christmas decorations have been put away.
+To perk me up, I started crafting for Valentine’s Day by decorating my home with many hearts.
 I’ve just added some Scandinavian embroidered hearts to my mantle.

-Hearts aren’t just for Valentine’s day, I display many of my handmade heart decorations all year round.
-Crafts, like my upcycled woven Scandinavian heart garland.
+Hearts aren’t just a Valentine’s Day sewing idea; I display many handmade heart decorations all year round—crafts like my upcycled woven Scandinavian heart garland.

 what you need to make embroidered hearts